Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 # Ranger's Aptitude

-Below are the list of Ranger's Aptidudes.
+Below are the Aptitudes available to the Ranger.
+If an Aptitude has a prerequisite, like your Ranger level or another Aptitude, you can learn it at the same time that you meet all of that Aptitude's prerequisites.

-## Ranger's Origin Aptidude
+## Ranger's Origin Aptitude

 ### Origin: Bounty Hunter